Spatchcock (Butterflied) Turkey

 But, to brine or not to brine, that is the question.
 Turkey can be salt-water brined, dry-brined, or left unbrined.
 We answered all of your questions on brining and did an side-by-side comparison of several turkeys last year.
 You can see our complete brining guide here.

-How long to roast it
+How long to roast a spatchcock turkey

 At 425°F / 218°C, estimate 4 to 6 minutes per pound of spatchcocked turkey.
 Keep in mind that this will vary based on the initial temperature of the turkey when it goes into the oven, so try to bring it to room temperature before you start.
 Use an instant read thermometer to start checking for doneness at the low end of the estimated time.
 Using this as a guide, roast: